I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_tcp_send_offloads_supplemental_net_buffer_list_info.md

 ## -remarks
-The members of <b>NDIS_TCP_SEND_OFFLOADS_SUPPLEMENTAL_NET_BUFFER_LIST_INFO</b> are meaningful if and only if <b>TcpIpChecksumNetBufferListInfo</b> or <b>TcpLargeSendNetBufferListInfo</b> is specified in the <a href="netvista.ndis_net_buffer_list_info">NDIS_NET_BUFFER_LIST_INFO</a> structure.
+The members of <b>NDIS_TCP_SEND_OFFLOADS_SUPPLEMENTAL_NET_BUFFER_LIST_INFO</b> are meaningful if and only if <b>TcpIpChecksumNetBufferListInfo</b> or <b>TcpLargeSendNetBufferListInfo</b> is specified in the <a href="..\ndis\ne-ndis-_ndis_net_buffer_list_info.md">NDIS_NET_BUFFER_LIST_INFO</a> structure.

 If the <b>IsEncapsulatedPacket</b> member is <b>TRUE</b> and the <b>TcpIpChecksumNetBufferListInfo</b> out-of-band (OOB) information is valid, this indicates that NVGRE support is required and the NIC must compute the checksum for the tunnel (outer) IP header, the transport (inner) IP header, and the TCP or UDP header if one of them is present.
 An NVGRE packet will only be offloaded if the packet conforms to miniport-advertised capabilities.
 For example, a packet containing a UDP header will not be offloaded if the miniport did not advertise UDP Tx checksum offload support in its base capabilities.
-For more information, see <a href="netvista.offloading_checksum_tasks">Offloading Checksum Tasks</a>.
+For more information, see <a href="https://msdn.microsoft.com/5fb2f379-c357-4ec3-b103-bdbe23fcc033">Offloading Checksum Tasks</a>.

 ## -requirements